-Constant process of managing uncertainties triggers crisis state in many people as they feel added pressure to respond or react.
-And at the same time they are unsure of what exactly to do.
-Uncertainty influences our personal and professional decision making where we are forced to make decisions involving risk where the consequences of any action we take is uncertain due to unforeseeable events.
-It often changes our decision making strategies, leading to different choices than we would make without such pressure.
-The level of stress, we experience in crisis is relative to influencing factors such as our personality, experiences, and the circumstances we are in.
+Constant process of managing uncertainties triggers crisis state in many of us as we feel added pressure to respond or react.
+Uncertainty influences our personal and professional decision making where we are forced to make decisions involving risk where the consequences of any action we take are uncertain due to unforeseeable events.
+Uncertainty often changes our decision making strategies, leading to different choices than we would make without such pressure.
+But the level of stress, we experience in crisis is relative to influencing factors such as our personality, experiences, and the circumstances we are in.

 Our brains often crave certainty and avoids uncertainty.
 Certainty is easy, safe and effortless as it takes away the cognitive load that would otherwise overwhelm us.
 Uncertainty and unfamiliar situation, on the other hand, requires more of our attention and effort.
 A sense of uncertainty about the future generates a strong ‘threat’ or ‘alert’ response, something to be avoided.
 As a result, the ability to focus on other issues diminishes and clouds our judgment and slows down our ability to think clearly.
 Certainty on the other hand feels rewarding, and we tend to steer towards it as we want to make sure that the things we want to happen actually do happen and that is exactly where our need for certainty begins.